pierrediedhiou/cybersecurity-journey/glossary.md

 ## Windows Command Line Reference
 - `cmd.exe` — Default command-line interpreter in Windows
-- `set` — Check your system path from the command line
-- `ver` — Determine the Windows operating system version
-- `systeminfo` — List system information including OS, processor and memory
 - `cls` — Clear the Command Prompt screen
 - `help` — Get help information for a specific command
-- `more` — Display long output one page at a time
 - `ipconfig` — Check network information (IP address, subnet mask, gateway)
 - `ipconfig /all` — Look up detailed network info including physical MAC address
+- `more` — Display long output one page at a time
+- `netstat` — Display current network connections and listening ports
+- `netstat -h` — Display the netstat help page
+- `nslookup` — Look up a host or domain and return its IP address
 - `ping target_name` — Check if a host is reachable on the network
+- `set` — Check your system path from the command line
+- `systeminfo` — List system information including OS, processor and memory
 - `tracert target_name` — Trace the network route to reach a target
-- `nslookup` — Look up a host or domain and return its IP address
-- `netstat` — Display current network connections and listening ports
-- `netstat -h` — Display the netstat help page
-## Key Concepts

-### Directory
-A container (folder) that organizes and stores files.
-Examples: /home/tryhackme/ | /var/log/

-### File
-A unit of stored data (text, code, image, config, etc).
-Everything in Linux is technically a file.
-Examples: /etc/passwd | flag.txt | /var/log/auth.log

-### Process
-A program that is currently running in memory.
-Each process has a unique PID (Process ID).
-Temporary — disappears when the program stops.
-Commands: ps aux (view) | kill PID (terminate)

-### Service
-A process that runs continuously in the background.
-Starts automatically at boot, runs without user interaction.
-Examples: SSH server | Web server | Database server
-Commands: systemctl start/stop/status servicename
-## Most Common Shells in Cybersecurity

-### Linux/Mac Shells
-- **Bash** (Bourne Again Shell) — Most common on Linux, default on Kali Linux
-- **Zsh** (Z Shell) — Default on modern Macs, similar to Bash
-- **sh** (Bourne Shell) — The original Unix shell, lightweight and basic
-- **Fish** — User friendly shell with autocompletion features

-### Windows Shells
-- **cmd.exe** — Basic Windows command-line interpreter, default on Windows
+- `ver` — Determine the Windows operating system version
-- **PowerShell** — Advanced Windows shell, widely used by admins and attackers

-### Cybersecurity Specific Shells
-- **Reverse Shell** — Shell sent from target back to attacker giving remote control
-- **Bind Shell** — Shell that listens on a port on the target waiting for attacker
-- **Web Shell** — Malicious script uploaded to a web server giving browser-based shell access
-- **Meterpreter** — Advanced shell built into Metasploit, runs in memory

-### How to check your current shell
-- Linux/Mac: echo $0
-- Linux/Mac: echo $SHELL
-- Windows: echo %COMSPEC%